Mie-Jonasson/ComputerScienceMasters/AdvancedProgramming/ExamNotes.md

         else Cons(as.head, apply(as.tail*))
 ```

+Classes are **constructed** with 'val' input parameters as fields and execution of top-level statements in the class definition.
+We may define default value for input parameters to avoid overloading.

 #### Polymorphism and monomorphism
 **Monomorphic** functions operate on a fixed type, f.ex. an integer.
 On the other hand, **polymorphic** functions may be defined using syntax `<func_name>[A, B](<arg_1>: A) => B:` allowing types `A` and `B` to take on any type (custom or library) when used and applied later on.
 When using, one may type the function by `<func_name>[Int, Int](<concrete_arg_1>)`